Crisis in Venezuela: Food and water

-More than 70% of Venezuela's food is imported; Venezuela became so dependent on food imports that it could no longer afford when the price of oil dropped in 2014.
-According to Al Jazeera, Chávez gave the military control of food, and nationalized much of the industry, which was then neglected, leading to production shortages.
+More than 70% of Venezuela's food is imported; Venezuela became overly dependent on food imports which the country could no longer afford when the price of oil dropped in 2014.
+Chávez gave the military control of food, and nationalized much of the industry, which was then neglected, leading to production shortages.
 With a "diminished food supply", Maduro put "generals in charge of everything from butter to rice".
 With the military in charge of food, food trafficking became profitable, bribes and corruption common, and food did not reach the needy.
 The government imports most of the food the country needs, it is controlled by the military, and the price paid for food is higher than justified by market prices.
-Venezuelans were spending "all day waiting in lines" to buy rationed food, "pediatric wards filled up with underweight children, and formerly middle-class adults began picking through rubbish bins for scraps", according to Al Jazeera.
+Venezuelans were spending "all day waiting in lines" to buy rationed food, "pediatric wards filled up with underweight children, and formerly middle-class adults began picking through rubbish bins for scraps".

 Several other factors have led to shortages: imports over the two years until the end of 2017 declined by two-thirds; hyperinflation has made food too costly for many Venezuelans; and for those who depend on food boxes supplied by the government, "these do not reach all Venezuelans who need them, provision of boxes is intermittent, and receipt is often linked to political support of the government".

 Corruption became a problem in the distribution of food.
 The operations director at one food import business says "he pays off a long roster of military officials for each shipment of food he brings in from ... the US.
 It's an unbroken chain of bribery from when your ship comes in until the food is driven out in trucks."
 A National Guard lieutenant denies this charge, saying corruption would be worse if the military were not involved; government and military officials say the opposition is overstating the corruption problem for their own benefit.
 Retired General Antonio Rivero said that "Maduro is trying to prevent soldiers from going hungry and being tempted to participate in an uprising against an increasingly unpopular government", adding that using the military to control food distribution has "drained the feeling of rebellion from the armed forces" by giving soldiers access to food denied others, with the resulting corruption increasing shortages for the general public.

 The colectivos are also involved in food trafficking, selling food on the black market; a colectivo leader told InSight Crime that trafficking food and medicine is as profitable as drug-running, but carries less risk.
 With shadowy connections to the government, The Washington Post says "some have been put in charge of the distribution of government food packages in poor areas—giving them control over hungry neighborhoods."